Antioxidant: Industrial uses

 Antioxidant polymer stabilizers are widely used to prevent the degradation of polymers, such as rubbers, plastics and adhesives, that causes a loss of strength and flexibility in these materials.
 Polymers containing double bonds in their main chains, such as natural rubber and polybutadiene, are especially susceptible to oxidation and ozonolysis.
 They can be protected by antiozonants.
-Oxidation can be accelerated by UV radiation in natural sunlight to cause photo-oxidation.
+Oxidation can be accelerated by UV radiation in natural sunlight to cause the photooxidation of polymers.
 Various specialised light stabilisers, such as HALS may be added to plastics to prevent this.
 Antioxidants for polymer materials are: